|

 I have

-Church.
-We used to speak of a well-formed conscience and a pure heart shaped
+the Roman Catholic Church.
+We used to speak of a well-formed conscience and

-by prayer and the love of God.
-Unfortunately, that has fallen out of favor
+a pure heart shaped by prayer and the love of God.
+Unfortunately, that has

-in recent years.
-We [specific religious order] have stood at the
+fallen out of favor in recent years.
+We [specific religious order]

-edge since our beginnings while nurturing a great love for the
+have stood at the edge since our beginnings while nurturing a

-hen people speak about being at
+hen you speak about standing

 to dilute theology to accommodate popular